php/policies/coding-standards-and-naming.rst

 reasonably obvious fix in the PHP program.

 All exceptions MUST have a descriptive exception message intended for human consumption.
-The exception message MUST NOT be the only property that allows to differentiate different types of error that the user may be interested in.

 Non-base exceptions MAY define additional properties to provide additional metadata about the nature of the error.

+The exception message MUST NOT be the only means of distinguishing error causes that the user might want to handle differently.
+Any two exceptions with different causes MUST be identifiable either by a unique exception class name, a stable ``$code``, or a class-specific additional property suitable for programmatic consumption (e.g. an enum).

+As an example, in an HTTP client a connection failure due to a timeout is considered to be a different cause than a connection failure due to a non-existent hostname, as the user might want to schedule a retry when the connection times out, but not for unknown hostnames.
+If using the same ``ConnectionFailureException`` class name for both errors, they must provide a property suitable for programmatic consumption and may not just differ in their exception message.

 ************************
  Implementation Details